Research

 Pre-PhD Work

 Concurrent elections and voting behaviour: evidence from an Italian referendum (2021), BAFFI CAREFIN Centre Research Paper No. 2021-164.
-Joint with Francesco Armillei (Bocconi University).
+Joint with Francesco Armillei (Bocconi).